 Money saving tip:

 Ask your local farmers market or flower shop if they have any buckets they’re willing to give you for free.
 Some places often throw them away and would be more than willing to get them off their hands to you.
+If you are into farming or horses you should also save on senior horse feed.

 Hanging baskets are the best way to save space, especially for city dwellers.
 They’re as low as $7 at Home Depot.
 They’re easy to rotate and don’t require much attention once they’re put up, especially once it rains.